Enoch2k2/flatiron-flask-project-generator/README.md

 ### How to use

-* In the root of your project, create a script.sh file.
-* Then copy the contents of this script.sh into your script.sh file in your project.
-* in the terminal type `chmod 777 script.sh` in order to give it executable permissions.
+* Create a directory for your project and cd into your project
+* open up the terminal in your project directory (make sure your terminal shows the project directory)
-* Type in the terminal `./script.sh` to run the file.
+* run in the terminal `curl -s https://raw.githubusercontent.com/Enoch2k2/flatiron-flask-project-generator/main/script.sh | bash`
 * Grab some popcorn

 ### Note while the project is being created